 So What Changed?

 First, the child tax credit limit was increased and the increased amount depends on the age of the child.
 The tax credit previously had a limit of $2,000 for all children under the age of 17.
 It is increased to either $3,600 or $3,000.
 For children under the age of 6, the tax credit is now $3,600, for children ages 6-17, the tax credit is now $3,000.
 The tax credit is also fully refundable.
-This means if your tax credit is worth more than your tax debt, the amount left over from your tax credit will be refunded back to you.
+This means if your tax credit is worth more than your tax liability, the amount left over from your tax credit will be refunded back to you.

 The changes also lowered the income caps.
 The new caps are $75,000 for single filers, $112,500 for a head of household, and $150,000 for married couples filing jointly.
 The qualification status will be based on either your 2019 or 2020 tax return information.
 Those who aren’t eligible for the higher tax credit will still be able to claim the traditional child tax credit of up to $2,000 per child, as long as they meet those eligibility requirements.